inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 - W3C (from 2008): [Best Practice Recipes for Publishing RDF Vocabularies](https://www.w3.org/TR/swbp-vocab-pub/)
-  - Definitely support Content negotiation if at all possible, and support as many RDF seralizations as possible (i.e. just use any common RDF library to perform the appropriate serializations dynamically at runtime).
+  - Definitely support Content negotiation if at all possible, and support as many RDF seralizations as possible (i.e., just use any common RDF library to perform the appropriate serializations dynamically at runtime).

 ## General style guidelines